Axy0m/recipe-app-api/README.md

 # recipe-app-api

-Technologies utilisées :
+Technologies used :

-* Django
+Python
-* Django-REST-Framework
+Django / Django-REST-Framework
-* Docker
+Docker / Docker-Compose
-* Python
+Test Driven Development

-* Travis-Cl
+To start project, run:

-* Postgres
+docker-compose up

-* Test Driven Development
+The API will then be available at http://127.0.0.1:8000.